VenimK/gmmmkvsubsextract/fyne-gui/README.md

 - **Enhanced Drag and Drop**: Improved drag and drop functionality in both Extract and Insert Subtitles tabs
 - **Consistent User Experience**: File dropping now works reliably across all application tabs
 - **Visual Feedback**: Better visual indicators when files are dropped
+- **Subtitle Replacement Option**: New option to remove all existing subtitle tracks when inserting a new subtitle

 ## What's New in v1.5